daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 defines a vector as a dependent type, depending on a number of type `Nat`, the length of the vector.

-The vector is similar to a list with `[]` being the empty vector and using `::` to concatenate a value to the vector.
+To form an object of a type we use a constructor for this type.
+A constructor is a function that can take arguments and produces an object of the type.
+For vectors we have twoc constructors.
+Vector are similar to a list with `[]` being the empty vector and using `::` (spoken as `cons`) to add a value to the vector.
 Both are type constructors for vectors.
 The constructor for the empty vector sets the length in the type (!) to 0.
 The constructor `::` takes several arguments: An implicit number `n` (in curly brackets), a value of type `A` and a vector of length `n` containing elements of type `A`.
 As